fgiardine/academic-website/_pages/research.md

 <div class="jumbotron">
 <div class="col-md-12 col-sm-12">
 <h4>Electromagnetic Interference for High Performance Converters </h4>
 Electromagnetic interference (EMI) is critical in all application where power converters are connected to other equipment.
-In my work I have explored how EMI can be improved through variable frequency control in FCML converters, as well as fundamental EMI generation for FCML converters.
+In my work I have explored how EMI can be improved through variable frequency control in FCML converters.
+I have additionally analyzed fundamental EMI generation for FCML converters.

 <div class="container">
 <div class="row">